 For instance, let’s say you have an ecommerce store that sells T-shirts.
 You spend $100 on advertising, and as a result, you generate $300 in revenue from sales.
 This gives you a ROAS of 3x (300%).

-This means that after accounting for the cost of goods sold, your advertising campaign did not generate any profit.
-In fact, it resulted in a break-even.
+This means that after accounting for the cost of goods sold, your advertising campaign generated a $240 profit.

 ROAS for B2B brands